ampproject/amphtml/extensions/amp-list/amp-list.md

 ```

 ### Customizing load-more elements
 `<amp-list>` with the `load-more` attribute contains these UI elements: a load-more button, a loader, a load-failed element, and optionally an end-cap marking the end of the list.
-These elements can be customized by providing elements as children of `<amp-list>` with the following attributes:
+These elements can be customized by providing `<amp-list-load-more>` elements as children of `<amp-list>` with the following attributes:

 #### load-more-button
 An `<amp-list-load-more>` element with the `load-more-button` attribute that a button with the `load-more-clickable` attribute, which shows up at the end of the list (for the manual load-more) if there are more elements to be loaded.
 Clicking on this element will trigger a fetch to load more elements from the url contained in the `load-more-src` field or the field of the data returned corresponding to the `load-more-bookmark` attribute.
 This element can be customized by providing `<amp-list>` with a child element that has the attribute `load-more-button`.